zackthoutt/nfl-player-stats/README.md

 - *Team*: The three-letter code of the team the player played for.
 - *Game Location*: One of H, A, or N. H=Home, A=Away, and N=Neutral.
 - *Opponent*: The three-letter code of the team the game was played against.
+- *Game Won*: Result for the team the player played for.
+True if they won, False if they lost..
 - *Player Team Score*: The score of the team the player played for.
 - *Opponent Score*: The score of the team the player played against.
-You can use this field and the last field to determine if the player's team won.

 **Passing Stats:**